Kubinka: Military

 Kubinka was the location of the Soviet Union's tank proving grounds, and today is the home of the Kubinka Tank Museum.
 It is also the location of the MAPO aircraft Maintenance Factory #121 and the Kubinka air base.
 This base serves as a base for the 237th Centre for Display of Aviation Equipment, which consists of Swifts and Russian Knights, who took place in the aerobatic show during 2010 Moscow Victory Day Parade.

 Culture

-The completion of the Patriot theme park is planned for 2017; a preliminary opening of the so-called "military Disneyland" took place in June 2015 by Vladimir Putin.
+Patriot theme park was completed in 2017; a preliminary opening of the so-called "military Disneyland" took place in June 2015 by Vladimir Putin.
 It is located south of the Minsk highway at the border with the neighbouring settlements Golitsyno and Kalininets in the east and complements the local tourist attractions Kubinka Aviation Museum and Kubinka Tank Museum.
 The tank museum is located near the city.
 One of its most notable exhibits is Panzerkampfwagen VIII Maus which is the only remaining example in the world.
 This museum is also home to some unique and experimental armoured vehicles.